Students: going abroad

-There is more information about becoming non-resident in HMRC’s RDR1 booklet on GOV.UK.
+There is more information about becoming non-resident in HMRC’s RDR1 guidance on GOV.UK.

 However, you may also be able to use form P85 to try and trigger a refund even if you are not going to become UK non-resident from your date of departure.
 Read on to find out more.

-Remember: leaving the UK, does not mean that you are automatically non-resident from that point – you could remain resident and liable to UK tax on your worldwide income.
-See our section on residence for more information on this.
+Remember, leaving the UK does not mean that you are automatically non-resident from that point – you could remain resident and liable to UK tax on your worldwide income.
+See our page on residence for more information on this.

 Even if you remain UK resident you will probably be due a tax refund in respect of your pre-departure earnings if you do not work abroad for the rest of the tax year (up to 5 April) as these will be your only earnings in the tax year.
 You could therefore use the form P85 to try and trigger HMRC to issue this refund, without having to wait until the end of the tax year.

 If you remain UK tax resident and intend to work in your new location before the end of the UK tax year it can be more complicated.
 This is because any overseas earnings will be taxable in the UK along with your UK earnings, so your overall refund position at the point of departure will be unclear.